brosenmoller/leerlus/README.md

 - **Set** - Enter all correct answers from a group (order doesn't matter)

 #### Extra question features
-- All questions support and image with occludable and highlightable areas
+- All questions support an image with occludable and highlightable areas
 - All questions support inbuilt randomization to avoid remembering question quirks instead of the actual answer.

 ### Spaced Repetition (SRS)